-Pandoro is also associated to a famous cake typically linked to wealthy families of the Venice Republic during the Renaissance.
-This cake, the “pan de oro“, or “bread of gold,” was covered in thin, gold leaves.
+Pandoro cake is also associated with a famous cake typically linked to wealthy families of the Venice Republic during the Renaissance.
+This cake, the “pan de Oro”, or “bread of gold,” was covered in thin, gold leaves.

 Pandoro as we know it today was also most certainly inspired by a star-shaped cake known as the “nadalin,” which was prepared by some families in Verona in the 1800s.
 In fact, pandoro even keeps the star shape of the “nadalin” alive.

-The name pandoro, meaning golden bread, perfectly describes its colour, which is provided by the eggs in its batter and its sugary coating.
+The name pandoro, meaning golden bread, perfectly describes its color, which is provided by the eggs in its batter and its sugary coating.
 The shape, as previously explained, resembles a star.

-The pandoro is often warmed and served with cream, hot chocolate or Nutella poured on horizontally cut slices, thus enhancing the similiraties with an eight-pointed star.
+The pandoro is often warmed and served with cream, hot chocolate or Nutella poured on horizontally cut slices, thus enhancing the similarities with an eight-pointed star.

 Since the 19th century, pandoro has been produced on an industrial scale and it has now acquired national fame, being sold in all Italian supermarkets.
 Next to industrial production, there is also a parallel handmade production, which in the last few years has increased its sales by 20%.

-If pandoro is traditionally linked to Verona, panettone belongs to the history of Lombardia, in particular to that of the city of Milan.
+Ifpandoro is traditionally linked to Verona, panettone cake belongs to the history of Lombardia, in particular to that of the city of Milan.

-In the 13th century, an ancestor of panettone already existed: it was made of bread, yeast, honey, raisins and pumpkin.
-Starting from the 1800s, it acquired the shape of today’s panettone.
-It is a cake made from flour, butter, eggs and sugar with candied citron and sultanas.
+In the 13th century, an ancestor of panettone already existed: it was made of bread, yeast, honey, raisins, and pumpkin.
+Starting from the 1800s, it acquired the shape of today’s panettone cake.
+It is a cake made from flour, butter, eggs, and sugar with candied citron and sultanas.

 When the cake was served, everybody liked it and the duke wanted to know the name of the cake, which was called “pan del Toni“, Toni’s bread, which then evolved into the name panettone.

 Panettone has a less romantic shape than pandoro because it has a cylindrical base, and ends with the shape of a dome.
-Even if its shape may not be as evocative of Christmas festivities, Italians adore it, and comsume huge quantities of panettone during the Christmas period.
+Even if its shape may not be as evocative of Christmas festivities, Italians adore it and consume huge quantities of panettone during the Christmas period.

 One thing is for sure, those who like both of them will get the better of it, because they’ll get to taste a slice of both!